COVID-19 Vaccine Speaker Guide for Community-Based Organizations

 This guide provides background information and resources on how to invite professionals to speak to your community about COVID-19 vaccines.

 Vaccination Is the Best Protection Against COVID-19

-Free COVID-19 vaccines are currently available for everyone age 5 and older.
+Free COVID-19 vaccines are currently available for everyone ages 6 months and older.

 Getting vaccinated is the best way to protect yourself, your organization, and the community your organization serves from the virus that causes COVID-19.

 Encourage Your Staff and Community Members to Get Vaccinated and Boosted

 Your organization can use its resources and reach as a leader in the community to share information and encourage community members, including children and teenagers, to get vaccinated.

 Hundreds of millions of people in the United States have gotten a COVID-19 vaccine—but not everyone has gotten all the recommended doses.